 Dr. Sherry’s evaluations represent a form of harassment, not to mention potential malpractice.

-In closing, in the coming months, we will be filing individual complaints and again, we urge the Board to take these licensing complaints, and others like ours, very seriously.
+We urge the Board to take these licensing complaints, and others like ours, very seriously.
 It would be extremely negligent of the Board to dismiss complaints against psychologists who are involved in family court cases.
-It would give unethical psychologists unabated opportunity to continue causing irreparable damage to Texas children and families.
+It would give unethical psychologists an unabated opportunity to continue causing irreparable damage to Texas children and families.

 At your earliest convenience, please let us know what, if any, actions the Board will take as a result of the public comments from its February 14, 2019 meeting, this petition, complaints, etc.